pivotal/docs-tap/scst-policy/migration.hbs.md

 `spec.verification.keys[].publicKey` from Image Policy Webhook is mapped to `spec.authorities[].key.data` for Policy Controller.

-The `name` associated to each `key` is no longer required.
+The `name` associated with each `key` is no longer required.
 Image Policy Webhook has direct association between `key` name and `imagePattern`.
 For Policy Controller, multiple `ClusterImagePolicy` resources are defined to create direct association between image patterns and key authorities.